tweag/ormolu/README.md

 * That formatting style aims to result in minimal diffs while still remaining very close to “conventional” Haskell formatting people use.
 * Choose a style compatible with modern dialects of Haskell.
-As new Haskell extensions enter broad use, we may change the style to accomodate them.
+As new Haskell extensions enter broad use, we may change the style to accommodate them.
 * Idempotence: formatting already formatted code doesn't change it.
 * Be well-tested and robust to the point that it can be used in large projects without exposing unfortunate, disappointing bugs here and there.